Pineapple Poll: Background

+Productions and recordings

 Pineapple Poll premiered on 13 March 1951 at Sadler's Wells Theatre by the Sadler's Wells Ballet as part of the Festival of Britain.
 It was part of an evening of four Cranko ballets.
-The production was designed by Sir Osbert Lancaster, who later designed the 1971 D'Oyly Carte production of The Sorcerer.
+The production was designed by Osbert Lancaster, who later designed the 1971 D'Oyly Carte production of The Sorcerer.
 The ballet was a critical and popular success Sadler's Wells also toured this in the US.
 The ballet was later produced by the Borovansky Ballet in 1954, Covent Garden in 1959, National Ballet of Canada in 1959, the Joffrey Ballet at City Center in New York City in 1970, Noverre Ballet in 1972 and Oslo Ballet in 1975.
 In recent years, the ballet has fallen out of the professional ballet repertory in the US, although there was a revival in 2004 by Spectrum Dance Theater of Seattle, with new choreography by Donald Byrd, and it is sometimes played as an orchestral piece.
 The ballet is occasionally produced by amateur groups.
 In the UK, it remains in the repertoire of the Birmingham Royal Ballet, with a run of performances in 2006 and 2007 and a tour, including to Sadler's Wells Theatre, in 2011.

 The score, or excerpts from it, has been recorded at least seven times, including four performances conducted by Mackerras himself.
 Gervase Hughes wrote, "Although the orchestration is disfigured by over-reliance on glissando harps and succulent counter-subjects for the horns, much of the music comes over well in its new guise, and the combination of a melody from the opening chorus of Patience with the second act quintet from The Gondoliers is quite brilliant."
 A black-and-white studio film of Pineapple Poll, danced by the Royal Ballet, with the London Symphony Orchestra conducted by Mackerras, was broadcast by BBC television in 1959.
 It starred Merle Park, David Blair and Stanley Holden.
 A DVD of this film was released in 2011 (also including The Lady and the Fool).
 A review in Musicweb International commented, "As a score, [Pineapple Poll] quite simply sparkles like freshly popped champagne. ...
 In fact, this is a comic masterpiece.
 Any viewer will be impressed with the vivacious dancing and the 'built in' humour which pervades the work ... would that it had been in colour!
 The costumes look as if they would have been absolutely magnificent. ...
 [T]he studio-based performance means that there is a distinct lack of the atmosphere that an audience would have provided."
 Medici.tv also broadcast this film in 2011.